-Immersed in the 900-year tradition of our order, the Norbertine Fathers live a monastic common life of liturgical prayer and care for souls.
-Our abbey in Orange County consists of nearly fifty priests and thirty seminarians studying for the priesthood.
+Immersed in the 900-year tradition of our order, the Norbertine Fathers live a common life of liturgical prayer and care for souls.
+Our abbey in Orange County consists of nearly fifty priests and over thirty seminarians studying for the priesthood.

 Consecrating our days to the Lord